PrimaMateria/nixos/diary.md

 but didn't go into the details.

 Second problem occured when I tried to start VNC server.
-I added `tigervnc` package, but executing the server failed because of missing `xinit`.
+I added `tigervnc` package, but executing the vncserver failed because of missing `xinit`.
 With `xorg.init` package added, it failed with message that `XSession` is missing.
 I followed [this comment](https://github.com/NixOS/nixpkgs/issues/109500#issuecomment-901990922) and was able to start the server.
 I wrote own `.vnc/xstartup` and generate password file with `vncpassword` command.
 When `xstartup` runs session in the background, then xinit stops with message `xinit; connection to X server lost`.
-If session is run in the bacground, then it is possible to conntect with the vncviewer.
+If session is run in the foreground then it is possible to connect with the vncviewer.
 I still need to include `~/.vnc` to nixos repo.